Skip to content

 Why OT security is its own discipline

-Three structural differences drive the whole approach:
+Three structural differences drive the approach:

 • Availability is the priority.
 A controller rebooted for a patch can halt a line.
 Controls that interrupt communications, even briefly, are often unacceptable in a running process.